loslosbaby/vagrant-robot-framework/README.md

 $ cd vagrant-robot-framework

 $ vagrant up
 # Download/configure/starts the VM.
-First time, takes 8-9 minutes on broadband.
+First time takes 8-9 minutes on broadband.

 $ vagrant ssh
 # Log into the VM, to do commands manually, OR:

 $ vagrant ssh -c 'pybot src/path/to/your/test'
-# Run tests, OR:
+# Run test(s) in that directory, and all subdirectories, OR:

 $ vagrant ssh -c 'pybot src/path/to/your/test' -- -x
-# Run tests in headless mode, OR
+# Run test(s)s in headless mode, OR
 ```

 ## What's Inside?